10 Reasons Springsteen Was Born to Run Forever

 9) The mensch factor.
 If Springsteen quits, he doesn’t just let himself down.
 He lets down his band, his fans, and even the causes that he routinely supports at his concerts.
 By all accounts, he takes all of that very seriously.

 8) Good genes.
-Springsteen’s mother, Adele, turned 98 in 2023 and in her 90s could still be seen dancing at New Jersey-area Springsteen concerts.
+Springsteen’s mother, Adele, was 98 when she died on January 31, 2024.
+While in her 90s, she could still be seen dancing at New Jersey-area Springsteen concerts.

 If you’re a new Best Classic Bands reader, we’d be grateful if you would Like our Facebook page and/or bookmark our Home page.